Oops ... we can't seem to find what you were looking for.You may have tried to access an old page, or have a spelling mistake in your URL.

-What power lies in writing your deepest stories for all to read, and how does it impact on the writers’ lives?
-Sylvia Neame (Imprisoned) and Landa Mabenge (Becoming Him) share the stories of their stories with Phehello Mofokeng.
+What power lies in writing your deepest stories for all to read, and how does it impact on a writer's life?
+Landa Mabenge (Becoming Him) share the story behind his story with Phehello Mofokeng.

 A good novel often works because we see ourselves in the characters.
 Vincent Pienaar (Too Many Tsunamis) and Fiona Snyckers (Lacuna) discuss the appeal of creating real people in imaginary situations with Gail Schimmel (The Accident).